 A few minutes earlier, Rep. Cliff Stearns, R-Fla., had opened the hearing by alleging it's "readily apparent that senior officials in the Obama administration put politics before stewardship of the taxpayers' dollars."
 The purpose of the hearing, Stearns added, is to "determine why the department and the administration tied themselves so closely to Solyndra, and why they are so desperate to prop up this company."

-, Chu accepted blame for the Solyndra loan guarantee but insisted it was approved with good intentions.
+In his opening testimony, Chu accepted blame for the Solyndra loan guarantee but insisted it was approved with good intentions.
 "As the Secretary of Energy, the final decisions on Solyndra were mine, and I made them with the best interest of the taxpayer in mind," Chu said.
 "I want to be clear: Over the course of Solyndra's loan guarantee, I did not make any decision based on political considerations."

 Some Democrats on the panel defended Chu, including Rep. Henry Waxman of California, who suggested Republicans were the ones playing politics.
 "It is time for the Republicans to stop dancing on Solyndra's grave and get serious about energy policy," Waxman said.
 Rep. Ed Markey, D-Mass., later accused the GOP of piling on Solyndra because the fossil-fuel industry sees renewable energy as a threat.
 "Republicans attacked solar energy because they say it's too expensive," Markey said.
 "But Solyndra failed because the price of solar energy has become too cheap."